git2samus/elcuervo.net/content/blog/destroying-the-banking-system.md

 The thing is that you may want to steal from people... is wrong and you deserve to be hunt down for it but maybe and just maybe it can also be a statement.

-$0.01 is the less you can transfer between accounts since you can basically hijack an account without being truly noticed (since you can't see anything really in the app).
+$0.01 is the less you can transfer between accounts and since you can basically hijack an account without being truly noticed (since you can't see anything really in the app).